AirKyzzZ/hologram-holoclaw-bot-vs/docs/how-to-use-rag-service.md

 2. **Start your application as usual.** The service will auto-configure itself based on the provider and vector store settings.
 3. **Call the API/methods:**
    - `addDocument(id, text)` — Add a document to the vector store.
-   - `askWithRag(question)` — Get a context-aware answer from the LLM using retrieved context.
    - `retrieveContext(query)` — Get only the most relevant snippets from the store.

 ---